DaRos97/wavespin/progress.md

 ### Periodic boundary
 - Analysis on spin size S
-- Theta could change from site to site in a OBC setting
+- Implement site-dependent theta when using OBC -> from MC
-- Need documentation for N11, N12, computePs, computeTs,computeEpsilon, computeGsE, computeE0
+- Need documentation for N11, N12, computePs, computeTs, computeEpsilon, computeGsE, computeE0
 - offsitelist in computePs goes in conflict with computeTs
 - computePs and computeTs need to be extended for canted-Stripe order